katieclayy/World-Cup-Matches-Analysis/README.md

 •	WorldCup – season statistics

 ## Goals of this project:
 1.)
-Was there a specific referee that had the away team advantage?

-2.)
 Which are the top 5 countries who have won the greatest number of FIFA World Cups?
 Create visuals for the findings.

-3.)
+2.)
 How many goals were scored each season?
 What percentage of total goals were scored by the winning team in each season?
 Create visuals for the findings.

-4.)
+3.)
 How many cards (Red/Yellow) were issued in each season?
 Which team was issued the highest number of cards in a season?

-4b.)
-Is there a correlation between the number of yellow cards issued to a team in a match with the number of goals scored by the team in that match?

-5.)
+3b.)
+Does the number of cards issues affect if a team will win or lose?

+4.)
 How many penalties were taken in each season?
 What percentage of penalties were successful versus unsuccessful?

+5.)
+Was there a specific referee that had the home team advantage?